-deja solis IS AN EXPERIENCED singer, songwriter, model, and Artist IN THE northern california music SCENE.
+deja solis IS AN EXPERIENCED singer, songwriter, model, healer, and Artist IN northern california.

 Deja Solis is a singer, songwriter, and model.
 Deja is best known for her recent collaborations with Marco Cochrane as the model for the Bliss Project female empowerment statue series, and as the dynamic founder and vocalist in the band Ultimate Fantastic.